rufflabs/Wififorge.github.io/content/Lab Walkthroughs/Lab 03 - Packet Capture to HCCAPX Conversion and Hashcat Cracking.md

-Select "Bettercap Recon" from the menu.
+Select "Packet Capture To Hccapx Hashcat Cracking" from the menu.
 Allow up to 30 seconds to initialize the network.

 ![[Pasted image 20250318000618.png]]

 Two panes will appear in the resulting screen.
-One represents the attacking machine "**a**" (1).
+One represents the attacking machine "**Attacker**" (1).
 The other panel represents the host machine from which you will launch a browser session.

 ![[Pasted image 20250318000917.png]]